core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 This document was created out of discussion with Esko Dijk and Michael Richardson.
 Carsten Bormann provided useful input on shaping the registry.
+Jon Shallow provided much input, in particular around gaps in the fallback process.